OpenNewsLabs/field-guide-open-source-newsroom/README.md

 ## Contact

-Want to know more about this project?
+Want to know more about this guidebook?
+Have a question about open-sourcing a newsroom project?
 Reach out to [fieldguide@opennews.org](mailto:fieldguide@opennews.org).

 ## Contributing